HubSpot (NYSE:HUBS) Releases Q3 2021 Earnings Guidance

-HubSpot (NYSE:HUBS) last posted its quarterly earnings data on Wednesday, August 4th.
-The software maker reported $0.43 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.32 by $0.11.
-The business had revenue of $310.80 million during the quarter, compared to the consensus estimate of $296.01 million.
+HubSpot (NYSE:HUBS) last released its quarterly earnings data on Wednesday, August 4th.
+The software maker reported $0.43 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.32 by $0.11.
 HubSpot had a negative return on equity of 7.35% and a negative net margin of 7.98%.
-HubSpot’s quarterly revenue was up 52.7% on a year-over-year basis.
-During the same period last year, the company earned $0.30 earnings per share.
-On average, sell-side analysts predict that HubSpot will post -1.55 earnings per share for the current fiscal year.
+The firm had revenue of $310.80 million during the quarter, compared to analyst estimates of $296.01 million.
+During the same period in the prior year, the company posted $0.30 earnings per share.
+The business’s revenue for the quarter was up 52.7% compared to the same quarter last year.
+Equities analysts forecast that HubSpot will post -1.5 earnings per share for the current fiscal year.

-In related news, CFO Kathryn Bueker sold 600 shares of the stock in a transaction that occurred on Wednesday, July 7th.
-The shares were sold at an average price of $610.00, for a total transaction of $366,000.00.
-Following the sale, the chief financial officer now owns 38,148 shares in the company, valued at approximately $23,270,280.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Yamini Rangan sold 2,106 shares of the company’s stock in a transaction on Friday, July 2nd.
-The stock was sold at an average price of $592.00, for a total value of $1,246,752.00.
-Following the sale, the insider now owns 47,123 shares of the company’s stock, valued at $27,896,816.
+In related news, CFO Kathryn Bueker sold 600 shares of the business’s stock in a transaction on Wednesday, July 7th.
+The stock was sold at an average price of $610.00, for a total value of $366,000.00.
+Following the completion of the sale, the chief financial officer now directly owns 38,148 shares in the company, valued at approximately $23,270,280.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Brian Halligan sold 11,520 shares of the business’s stock in a transaction on Tuesday, July 20th.
+The shares were sold at an average price of $555.13, for a total value of $6,395,097.60.
+Following the completion of the sale, the chief executive officer now owns 662,873 shares of the company’s stock, valued at $367,980,688.49.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 49,719 shares of company stock worth $25,638,644.
-Corporate insiders own 6.00% of the company’s stock.
+Insiders have sold a total of 22,619 shares of company stock worth $12,485,834 over the last three months.
+6.00% of the stock is owned by insiders.

 About HubSpot